 Alcester Court Leet Family Fun Day

-This year the Fun day will take place on Saturday 3rd September in the usual place the field next to the Scout hut and tennis club.
+The Family Fun day will take place on a Saturday in September in the usual place; the field next to the Scout hut and tennis club in Moorfiled Road.

 Alcester Pancake Races